 As Associate Dean for the Duke MBA Daytime program, it’s one of my great privileges to work with student leaders on initiatives in our culture and community, which we call Team Fuqua.
-Our MBA Association recently completed a common definition of what it means to be a member of Team Fuqua at its best means, expressed as a set of ‘paired principles.’
-These values are important because they represent the thread which connects all members of the Team Fuqua community together, whether they are current students, alumni, faculty or administrators.
+Our MBA Association recently completed a common definition of what it means to be a member of Team Fuqua at its best means, expressed as a set of “paired principles.”
+These values are important because they represent the thread that connects all members of the Team Fuqua community together, whether they are current students, alumni, faculty or administrators.

 The paired principles provide a cultural standard for members of our community, but they also provide a framework for student leadership development activity during the program experience.
 In fact, at the end of each term students are nominated by their peers for recognition in each area and we celebrate their contribution to our community.